nfriess/logipi/audio_player/README.md

 digital crossover code.
 It should be trivial to plug this demo code into the simple player in the sw directory.

+The digital crossover is implemented as a chain of audio filters, following a similar producer-consumer format to C# Stream sub-classes.
+Also included in this project are a number of other helpful audio filters, such as a volume control and de-emphasis filter.

-The code for crossover was created by Leonard Manzara and ported to C# by me.
+The code for crossover filters and de-emphasis filter was written by Leonard Manzara in C, and ported to C# by me.